 During braking, some of the brake pad’s friction material transfers to the rotor.
 But with poorer quality brake pads, the deposits of friction material can stick to the rotor unevenly, changing the rotor’s thickness and parallelism.

 If there’s only minimal DTV, it may be sufficient to remove the deposits using a brush or sandpaper and road test the brakes.
-If this has not realigned the surfaces, the only solution is to replace the pads and rotors.
+If this has not realigned the surfaces, the only solution is to replace the brake pads and rotors.

 Check for pad imprints on the rotors